 The time of weeding should depend on the condition of soil.
 However, the first weeding is very important and should be made early before the weeds try to suppress the young seedlings.
 The first weeding in the first year of plantation needs to be carried out early rather than late.
 Similarly the time of second and third weeding should be decided according to the conditions in the field.
-If the two weeding are timely and properly done, the third is seldom necessary but it may always be beneficial to the plants.
-The weeding in the second year depends on the success of the first year weeding.
-The first weeding in second year should be carried out early rather than late, to check the growth of weeds effectively.
-This can be done by arranging different gangs of labor for first year and second year plantations.
-If the same gang of labor is employed in the first year and second year work the success of second year works suffer.
+If the two weedings are timely and properly done, the third is seldom necessary but it may always be beneficial to the plants.
+The weedings in the second year depend on the success of the first year weedings.
+The first weedings in second year should be carried out early rather than late, to check the growth of weeds effectively.
+This can be done by arranging different gangs of labour for first year and second year plantations.
+If the same gang of labour is employed in the first year and second year work the success of second year works suffer.